Research Diary #1: Starting third year of my PhD journey into trauma education

 Firsts ask about, What?
 What readings did you find, save and decided are worth keeping?
 What is the theme?

 Second, ask yourself, So what?
-Write the moment when you were reading, the framing of childhood trauma changed for view.
+Write the moment when you were reading, the framing of childhood trauma.
 What changed in your thinking?
 So, what, why did it matter to you?

 Thirdly, ask yourself, Now what?
 How do these readings align or not align with your personal experience?